 Why can’t you tell how many subscribers a podcast has?

-The act of “subscribing” is a user-side software feature that essentially tells your platform of choice, like Apple Podcasts, to download new episodes automatically.
-Hosts like Libsyn, SoundCloud, and others have no idea if you have subscribed.
+The act of “subscribing” is a user-side software feature that essentially tells your platform of choice, like Apple Podcasts, to download new episodes automatically—this information isn’t available in the host data.
+While you can view some of this within various platform tools (more on that later) the data has problems.

 I can hear your objection, “but Justin, my favorite podcast seems to know how many subscribers they have—where are they getting that number?”
-Good question.
+Great question.